Hmmm. Something has changed about who's important enough to be on the cover, and where...

 - The Pink Panther was originally meant to be about David Niven's jewel thief character, with Inspector Clouseau bumbling antagonist.
 Then a last-minute casting change put Peter Sellers in the Clouseau role, and the rest is history.
 Let's face it, the whole thing ended up turned around.
 The thief, the antihero, the glamour romance interest and the plot all end up being forgotten in favour of Clouseau.
 The animated Pink Panther that appeared in the opening credits to the movies ended up as an independent character.

-- Phil Coulson from the Marvel Cinematic Universe is the very definition of this trope.
-In the first Iron Man, he's had a quite a minor role as a SHIELD agent.
-Insanely positive fan reaction to his character got his role somewhat expanded in Iron Man 2, and in Thor and The Avengers he's outright one of the central characters.
-It gets better: The guy headlines his own short films, has his own comic book series, and from the looks of it, is getting bigger and bigger.
+- Agent Phil Coulson is the very definition of this.
+In the first Iron Man, he had a minor role as a S.H.I.E.L.D. agent.
+Insanely positive fan reaction to his character got his role somewhat expanded in Iron Man 2, and in Thor and The Avengers he's one of the central characters.
+Even his own death couldn't stop him, as he just was resurrected to lead the TV series Agents of S.H.I.E.L.D..
+The guy headlines his own short films, has his own comic book series, and from the looks of it, is getting bigger and bigger.

 - Star Wars:

 - Han Solo.
 George Lucas wanted Luke Skywalker to be the hero that everyone else just supports, but the public just went for Han.
 Doesn't hurt that it was Harrison Ford, even before he was big.